Frequently asked questions about school and welfare services

 If a case has been discussed in the solution team and further solutions are needed, cases are sometimes referred to the student-protection council, unless it is an urgent matter.

 The student-protection council in school deals with special solutions for individual students or groups of students.
-The Council assesses what additional information is needed and invites the class teacher and guardian and other parties involved in the case as needed to its meeting.
+The Council assesses what additional information is needed and invites the homeroom teacher and guardian and other parties involved in the case as needed to its meeting.

 Once a decision has been made about the necessary actions, improvements, or interventions, the school manager can assign parties within the Council to follow up on the case.
 The Council coordinates the planning and implementation of student services regarding school health care, study and career counseling, and the center.
 The Council also assists the school manager in implementing plans for special assistance to students.